Board CertifiedAmerican Board of Plastic Surgery Plastic & Reconstructive Surgeon

 Newport Beach Abdominoplasty (Tummy Tuck)

-The incision is similar to that of a C-Section however, depending on the extent of tissue that is removed, the incision can range in size with a hip to hip incision being the longest.
-Usually, for women that have already had a C-Section, the previous c-section marking can be used for the abdominoplasty incision as well to prevent additional scaring.
+A: The incision is similar to that of a C-Section however, depending on the extent of tissue that is removed, the incision can range in size with a hip to hip incision being the longest.
+Usually for women that have already had a C-Section, the previous c-section marking can be used for the abdominoplasty incision as well to prevent additional scarring.
 A scar resulting from an abdominoplasty can easily be hidden under a panty or bikini line as well as for men, hidden under briefs or shorts.
-With proper post operative care a scar from a previous abdominoplasty incision can be thin, even and unnoticeable in many outfits and swimwear.
+With proper post-operative care a scar from a previous abdominoplasty incision can be thin, even and unnoticeable in many outfits and swimwear.

-Prior to closing the incision, Dr. Bandy may insert a drain to allow blood and other liquids to flow out of the wound rather than accumulate under the skin.
-This drain is kept in place for 1-2 weeks until the amount of fluid that your body expels is at a minimal amount.
-This will ensure that fluid is not built up and collected beneath your skin which could lead to possible post operative complications.
-With every patients needs differing, each patient will experience different recoveries.
+A: Prior to closing the incision, Dr. Bandy may insert a drain to allow blood and other liquids to flow out of the wound rather than accumulate under the skin.
+This drain is kept in place for 1-2 weeks until the amount of fluid that your body expels is at a minimal amount. .
+Dr. Bandy also offers the option to use TissuGlu Surgical Adhesive, which to can eliminate the need for drains in most abdominoplasty patients .
+This will ensure that fluid is not built up and collected beneath your skin which could lead to possible post-operative complications.
+With every patient’s needs differing, each patient will experience different recoveries.
 Patients that have had a mini or full tummy tuck requiring no abdominal muscle repair will experience some discomfort on the area of incision.
-Recovery for patients receiving an abdominal repair will be a slightly longer more uncomfortable recovery and will feel a soreness up the middle of their stomachs ending directly underneath the patients sternum.
+Recovery for patients receiving an abdominal repair will be a slightly longer more uncomfortable recovery and will feel a soreness up the middle of their stomachs ending directly underneath the patient’s sternum.